arminc/arminc.github.io/_posts/2013-01-26-performance-of-my-new-laptop.md

   - dell m4700
   - i7-3840qm
   - performance
+description: Couple of days ago I got my new laptop (Dell M4700) to replace my old one.
+I was interested in how it performed compared to my old laptop, to make it more interesting I added my desktop (AMD) to the comparison as well.
 ---
 Couple of days ago I got my new laptop (Dell M4700) to replace my old one.
-I was interested in how it performed compared to my old laptop, to make it more interesting I added my desktop (AMD) to the comparison as well. <!--more-->
+I was interested in how it performed compared to my old laptop, to make it more interesting I added my desktop (AMD) to the comparison as well.

 **My own Desktop**